Fudan-iGEM/2023-wiki/docs/src/human-practices.md

 **Review**

-In the Q & A section, we shared our idea of developing a survival module in our engineering bacteria with multiple bio-bricks with the experts.
-Prof. Daniela Billi **found our idea very innovative and approved it**.
-This encouraged us to go further with our initial ideas.
-Besides, inspired by Dr. Christiane, we found our project **environmentally beneficial**.
-The symbiotic system we created would potentially help rebuild a delicate ecosystem on the barren lands of Earth, such as the Sahara desert.
+In the Q & A section, we shared our idea of developing a survival module in our engineering bacteria with multiple BioBricks with the experts.
+Prof. Daniela Billi **found our idea very innovative and worth trying**.
+This encouraged us a lot!
+Besides, inspired by Dr. Christiane, we found our project **is environmentally beneficial**.
+The symbiotic system we created would potentially help rebuild a delicate ecosystem on the barren lands of Earth, such as [the Sahara Desert](https://en.wikipedia.org/wiki/Sahara).

 <div style="text-align: center;">
 	<img src="https://static.igem.wiki/teams/4765/wiki/hp/6.png"